tpfirman/sf-logging-published/README.md

 **Important:** You must call `LoggingEngine.saveLogs()` at the end of your transaction to ensure that the logs are published.
 A good practice is to place this call in a `finally` block.

+## Contributing

+Contributions are welcome, however I can't gaurentee how qucikly I will review.

+To contribute:

+1. **Fork** the repository
+2. **Create** a new branch for your feature or bugfix
+3. **Make** your changes
+4. **Test** your changes thoroughly
+5. **Submit** a pull request

+When submitting a pull request, please use the provided PR template to describe what features you added, how you implemented them, and what your goal was.

+## Code of Conduct

+We expect all contributors to maintain a respectful and professional environment.
+Rudeness or disrespect will not be tolerated.
+Be kind, constructive, and collaborative in all interactions.

+## Security Policy

+This logging framework uses only internal Salesforce technologies and does not require any external webhooks, security tokens, or secrets.
+It operates entirely within the Salesforce platform's security model.

+**Important:** Pull requests that include external API calls, webhooks, or handling of external secrets will most likely be denied to maintain the security and simplicity of this framework.